 - Mood swings

 In general, almost all individuals who have experienced withdrawal symptoms related to opioids described them as being similar to having a severe case of the flu.
-And even though the vast majority of these symptoms only last for a few days to a few weeks, they can be so painful that it usually takes the support of professionals at an opioid detox center in Athens Tennessee for individuals to make it through their period of detox.
+And even though the vast majority of these symptoms only last for a few days to a few weeks, they can be so painful that it usually takes the support of professionals at our opioid detox center in Athens, TN for individuals to make it through their period of detox.

-What To Expect At An Athens Tennessee Opioid Detox Center
+What To Expect At Our Athens Opioid Detox

 Detox is the process of ridding the body of all opioids and other dangerous substances.
 During this time, a client will no longer be able to consume opioids, which is what triggers the onset of withdrawal symptoms.
 Knowing how painful opioid withdrawal can be, professionals at an Athens Tennessee opioid detox center can provide several different medications designed to help curb cravings and minimize the intensity of withdrawal symptoms.

 Medication-assisted treatment, also known as MAT, is a form of opioid addiction treatment that typically begins in detox.
-Specific medications, such as methadone and buprenorphine, are prescribed and administered to clients in an opioid detox center in Athens Tennessee to help alleviate the discomfort experienced during the initial stages of detox.
+Specific medications, such as methadone and Suboxone, are prescribed and administered to clients to help alleviate the discomfort experienced during the initial stages of detox.
 These clients can then continue the use of these medications per the recommendation of their health care providers, as they can double as a medication effective at controlling cravings for continued drug use.

-In addition to medication-assisted treatment, clients at an Athens Tennessee opioid detox center will receive psychological support during their stay.
+In addition to medication-assisted treatment, clients will receive psychological support during their stay.
 This will include contact with experienced mental health professionals who can assess the client’s current mental state while in detox.
 For some, this support is critical, as detoxing off of opioids can trigger significant emotional and psychological responses, including depression and anxiety.
 Professionals are able to make recommendations for medications that might be able to treat underlying conditions as the client continues on in his or her care.

-At an opioid detox center in Athens Tennessee, all clients will be made as comfortable as possible, both physically and mentally.
+At our opioid detox center, all clients will be made as comfortable as possible, both physically and mentally.
 The process of detox is typically not easy, however, when done in the care of professionals, it can be much more manageable and bearable for those who want to end their opioid use for good.

-Get The Help You Deserve At An Opioid Detox Center In Athens Tennessee
+Get The Help You Deserve At Our Opioid Detox Center in Athens, Tennessee

 Are you one of the millions of people who are addicted to opioids?
 You are certainly not alone, even though you might feel lonelier than ever before.
 Continuing to abuse opioids will only lead you down a path with a dead end.
 Not only will your physical and mental state become worse, but you become less likely to find employment or foster healthy relationships the longer that you use.
 Plus, your opioid use can lead to overdose, which can either be accidental or intentional due to the emotional pain that this kind of substance abuse can cause.

 So, do not waste one more minute abusing opioids.
-An Athens Tennessee opioid detox center can help.
+Our Athens, Tennessee opioid detox center can help.
 Call right now to get the help you deserve.